-- "This survey should really ask about the build quality of the house, more houses are needed but when considering having them built thought should be given to the quality and the problems people who move in face, I know that where I live everyone I speak to has had significant build quality issues.
-If that were to be a question my answer would be very dissatisfied along with most people here who have spent considerable time getting things fixed by the house builder or doing themselves at a cost". - "We have downsized and moved to a smaller property due to age and health.
-We love the location but the roads are tremendously busy and overcrowded.
-Hadn't realised how bad until moving here.
-Consideration needs to be given to roads & traffic flow before any further major housing developments". - "Road infrastructure needs to be planned before housebuilding so sensible plans are developed.
-What was sold as a quiet place to live, is now having a through road imposed; lorries and buses will regularly drive close to the house all hours, endangering pets and children.
-When buying we should have been told so could have made an informed choice". - "We are both locals, we don't need a 3 bed, there are no 1 or 2 beds available to older couples or first-time buyers.
-It would be much more efficient, sustainable in terms of energy, material use & financially for us to be in a small 1 or 2 bed house, however there are none". - 4.59 Most of the comments referred to elements that could be improved, however, there were some positive comments.
+- "Could have asked more about quality of the new home, which was very poor". - "Planning conditions should include more efficient homes, such as heat pumps, induction jobs, underfloor heating and larger solar panels with battery storage". - but when considering having them built thought should be given to the quality and the problems people who move in face, I know that where I live everyone I speak to has had significant build quality issues.
+If that were to be a question my answer would be very fixed by the house builder or doing themselves at a cost". - location but the roads are tremendously busy and overcrowded.
+Hadn't realised how bad major housing developments". - "Road infrastructure needs to be planned before housebuilding so sensible plans are lorries and buses will regularly drive close to the house all hours, endangering pets and - "We are both locals, we don't need a 3 bed, there are no 1 or 2 beds available to older - 4.59 Most of the comments referred to elements that could be improved, however, there were some positive comments.
 A few are shown below. - "It was a bonus to find a VERY small new house built for one [or two at a squash] So often only large houses are built.
 Brilliant!" - "The opportunity to build a home for ourselves has made a significant change in our lives.
 We have also been able to build a more sustainable new home". - "We couldn't be happier in our new home.
 Everything and more than we expected".